RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Backward_compatibility.md

   It's impossible to support the escape characters at parse-time without breaking all the scripts, unless a solution exists that I don't see.
   The unescape at run-time can be seen as a facility provided by a library, not a core functionality.
   (/jlf)

-  (jmb)
+  (rvj) NetRexx has these already and let go of the 'string'X notation(/rvj) (jmb)
   I'd vote for the run-time library, or a BIF, or BIM, or somesuch.
   The only way I see to support escape characters at parse-time without breaking everything is to introduce still another form of string, i.e., choose a new suffix, say "P" (this is not a proposal) and then stipulate that P-strings, in the form "xxxx"P, can have escaped sequences.